Backup & Restore #

 +--------------------------------------+---------+----------------------+----------+

-The list shows two backups.
-Every backup is identified by its ID.
+The list shows two manual backups.
+Every manual backup is identified by its ID.

-A backup can be in one of three states:
+A manual backup can be in one of three states:

-• CREATED: the backup has been successfully created and is available for download and restore
+• CREATED: the manual backup has been successfully created and is available for download and restore

-• CREATING: the backup is currently being created, it can’t be downloaded, restored, or deleted
+• CREATING: the manual backup is currently being created, it can’t be downloaded, restored, or deleted

-• RESTORING: the backup is currently being restored, it can’t be deleted
+• RESTORING: the manual backup is currently being restored, it can’t be deleted

-πŸ’‘ Note that Scheduled Backups will not appear in this list as CREATING.
-They will rather show as CREATED once they are done.
+πŸ’‘ Note that Automatic Backups will not appear in this list as these are managed by SetOps.

 Use backup:create to create a backup for a given Service, e.g. database: